-From left to right: Fingers, Dwardie the Fool, and Brother Odo.
+From left to right: Fingers, Wamba Big-member, Nalla the Lad

 Mumbling Marion is unintelligible to everyone in the party except for the other Kommandos.
 He is a dirty man with a square head and few teeth.
 He enjoys hitting things, which he does with a noiseless intensity.

 Nalla the Lad lacks a tongue, so it is difficult to know much about his life story.
 He is a thin man who carries a banjo, but you have not seen him play it.